-Starting a business in Connecticut?
-Visit the secretary of state’s business inquiry portal to search established companies by name, ID, or filing number.
+Are you ready to start a business in Connecticut?
+Kick off the process with a Connecticut secretary of state business search via the state’s business inquiry portal.
+Here, you can search established companies by name, ID, or filing number.
 From there, Nutmeggers can go to the Connecticut’s business startup tool for next steps to register their new business.

 Did you know that more than 60% of Fortune 500 companies are incorporated in Delaware?
 Favorable tax and legal statutes make the First State the first choice for many national companies.
-To follow their lead and incorporate your business in Delaware, start by visiting the secretary of state’s entity information search page to browse currently registered businesses, or use the name availability search to check the status of your desired business name.
+To follow their lead, start a Delaware secretary of state business search visiting the secretary of state’s entity information search page to browse currently registered businesses, or use the name availability search to check the status of your desired business name.

-Sunbiz.org is the online home of the Florida Division of Corporations, which offers both a basic business entity name search and a step-by-step guide for starting your Florida business.
+Performing a Florida business entity search is simple: just visit Sunbiz.org, the online home of the Florida Division of Corporations, which offers both a basic business entity name search and a step-by-step guide for starting your Florida business.

-Search for a businesses entity registered with the Hawaii secretary of state through this business entity database.
+You can perform a Hawaii business entity search through this business entity database.
 But if you’re seeking an available name for your new business, note that you’ll have to communicate directly with the Hawaii Business Registration Division for confirmation.

 To perform a secretary of state business search in the Gem State, visit the business entity search page here.
 If you’re looking for a specific business, there is also an option to search by city, registered agent name, or business origination date.

-CyberDriveIllinois.com is the online home of all government services for the state of Illinois, including the Department of Business Services.
+If you’re starting a business in the Prairie State, visit CyberDriveIllinois.com, the online home of all the state’s government services including the Department of Business Services.
 You can use the business services database to search through public records of Illinois businesses or obtain a certificate of good standing—or visit the business services page for additional information to registering your Prairie State business.

 The state of Indiana has committed to making it easy for Hoosier entrepreneurs to launch their businesses.
 That’s why the office of the secretary of state has created INBiz, a one-stop resource for registering your business and ensuring it complies with state laws and regulations.
-You can start by running a secretary of state business search online using the INBiz business entity database.
+You can start by running an Indiana business search online using the INBiz business entity database.

-You can quickly and easily perform a secretary of state business search in the Hawkeye State using the Iowa business entities database.
-We also recommend visiting IASourceLink—”where business begins in Iowa”—for information about getting started as an Iowan entrepreneur.
+You can quickly and easily perform an Iowa business entity search using the Iowa business entities database.
+We also recommend visiting IASourceLink—”where business begins in Iowa”—for information about getting started as a Hawkeye entrepreneur.

 The Kentucky FastTrack Business Organization Search is the online database you need to perform a secretary of state business search in the Bluegrass State.
 Beyond this initial search, you can also create an account with the Kentucky OneStop Business Portal to access additional state-sponsored business services.

-Search the Louisiana secretary of state database to view business entities registered in the Pelican State, including corporations, limited liability companies, limited liability partnerships, nonprofit corporations, trade names, and trademarks or service marks.
-Additionally, GeauxBiz.com is another excellent state-sponsored resource to check out for more information about registering your business in Louisiana.
+You can find the Louisiana secretary of state corporations database online.
+Here, you can view business entities registered in the Pelican State, including corporations, limited liability companies, limited liability partnerships, nonprofit corporations, trade names, and trademarks or service marks.
+Additionally, GeauxBiz.com is an excellent state-sponsored resource for more information about registering your business in Louisiana.

 Mainers can use the secretary of state’s corporate name search to browse businesses by name, charter number, or keyword.
 For more information about incorporating a business in Maine, go to the office of the Secretary of State’s interactive corporate services page.

 To register a business, check your business status, or access any other business services in the Old Line State, you need to access Maryland Business Express.
-This site is also home to Maryland’s business entity search, which is managed by the Department of Assessments and Taxation.
+This site is also home to Maryland’s business entity search, which the Department of Assessments and Taxation manages.

-In the Commonwealth of Massachusetts, you can perform a secretary of state business search for business names, trademarks, or outstanding name reservations.
-Bay Staters can also register new businesses online through the corporations online filing system.
+In the Bay State, you can perform a Massachusetts secretary of state business search online to search for business names, trademarks, or outstanding name reservations.
+Entrepreneurs in this state can also register new businesses online through the corporations online filing system.

-The Corporations Division Business Entity Search database in Michigan is managed by the Department of Licensing and Regulatory Affairs.
+To perform a Michigan secretary of state business search, visit the Corporations Division Business Entity Search database, which is managed by the Department of Licensing and Regulatory Affairs.
 You can search the database by name, file number, or keyword; or see the name availability page for more information about reserving an available business name in the Great Lakes State.

 According to the Mississippi secretary of state, “it’s all about business, y’all!”
 In fact, Y’all Business is the headquarters for all of Mississippi’s business and entrepreneurial services.
 You can navigate the business search portal by company name, officer name, or registered agent.
 Or create a Mississippi Corporations Registered Filer account to access registry options and additional services.